krathalan/wtwitch/README.md

 You have a few options:

-1. Contact the maintainer of streamlink for Ubuntu
+1. Contact the maintainer of Streamlink for Ubuntu

-2. Use a different distribution which provides a more up-to-date streamlink
+2. Use a different distribution which provides a more up-to-date Streamlink

-3. Use the Streamlink installation instructions for Ubuntu [from streamlink's website](https://streamlink.github.io/install.html):
+3. Use the Streamlink installation instructions for Ubuntu [from Streamlink's website](https://streamlink.github.io/install.html):

 ```
 $ sudo add-apt-repository ppa:nilarimogard/webupd8